Yury-Shevchenko/mindhive/README.md

 # Instructions for developers

+0. If you don't have *Node.js* install it from https://nodejs.org/en/.
+The Node version recommended for most users should be fine.
 1. Download or clone the project folder.
 2. Create *variables.env* file in the backend folder and write the environment variables there.
 3. Install npm packages (run *npm install* in both folders: backend and frontend)